 Once the purpose of collected data is fulfilled, the app owner is obliged to delete the users’ data from their servers

 Rapidly increasing security breaches and big corporations collecting excessive data about users have become a significant concern for average users and governments.
 The GDPR was sanctioned in the EU to solve these problems.
 If you are doing business in the EU or outside, but your customers are the European Union citizens, your application has to follow the terms of GDPR.

-While the GDPR helps prevent security breaches and give users more power over their own data, it may be challenging for businesses to make application GDPR compliant.
+While the GDPR helps prevent security breaches and give users more power over their own data, it may be challenging for businesses to make GDPR software compliant.
 However, in the long term, these practices will bring profit to companies as they will attract more users and gain their loyalty by maintaining honest and secure business-customer relationships.